SegersIan/blog/docs/README.md

 I've reposted all my Medium articles, but this will be my primary blog page.

+For feedback, comments, or questions, reach out on [Twitter](https://twitter.com/SegersIan)

 * [My Page](https://segersian.com)
 * [My Medium](https://medium.com/@segersian)